-All members of the Olympic College Community are notified on an annual basis that they are required to notify local law enforcement or the Campus Safety Department of any situation or incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students and/or employees on campus.
-The Campus Safety Department has been empowered and has a responsibility to initiate response to such incidents to determine if the situation does in fact pose an immediate threat to the community.
+All members of the Olympic College Community are notified on an annual basis that they are required to notify local law enforcement or the Campus Security Department of any situation or incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threat to the health and safety of students and/or employees on campus.
+The Campus Security Department has been empowered and has a responsibility to initiate response to such incidents to determine if the situation does in fact pose an immediate threat to the community.

-The Director of Campus Safety is responsible for immediately notifying the appropriate Olympic College administrator (as per notification policy) of any situation that poses an immediate threat to the campus community.
+The Directors of Communications and Emergency Management are responsible for immediately notifying the appropriate Olympic College administrator (as per notification policy) of any situation that poses an immediate threat to the campus community.
 This will include details of the response initiated and message content that needs to be sent to the campus community.
-The members

-Olympic College Incident Management Team will be notified and will determine who is responsible for immediately notifying the community and sending the message using the emergency alert and timely warning system, telephones, email, digital displays, computer network, radio network, public address system or other methods which may be available and suitable.
+The members Olympic College Incident Management Team will be notified and will determine who is responsible for immediately notifying the community and sending the message using the emergency alert and timely warning system, telephones, email, digital displays, computer network, radio network, public address system or other methods which may be available and suitable.

-The Campus Safety Department and members of the Incident Management Team may receive information from other offices/departments on campus about situations that may pose a threat to the campus community.
-In the event information received from other sources is of such a nature that it may cause an immediate threat to the Olympic College community, they are responsible for contacting the Campus Safety Department to confirm that has initiated the appropriate response to the incident.
+The Campus Security Department and members of the Incident Management Team may receive information from other offices/departments on campus about situations that may pose a threat to the campus community.
+In the event information received from other sources is of such a nature that it may cause an immediate threat to the Olympic College community, they are responsible for contacting the Campus Security Department to confirm that has initiated the appropriate response to the incident.

-The Incident Management Team, Campus Safety Director and Public Information Officer will determine the content of the message and will use some or all of the systems described below to communicate the threat to the Olympic College community or the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.
+The Incident Management Team or the Directors of Communications and Emergency Management will determine the content of the message and will use some or all of the systems described below to communicate the threat to the Olympic College community or the appropriate segment of the community, if the threat is limited to a particular building or segment of the population.